 WIN-T Increment 1

-Warfighter Information Network-Tactical (WIN-T) is the Army's current and future tactical communications network backbone that provides seamless, assured, communications for the Soldier along with advanced network management tools to support implementation of a commander's intent and priorities.
-WIN-T Increment 1 establishes a network backbone that provides the full range of data, voice and video communications to battalion and above echelons using satellite and line-of-sight communications nodes that set up at-the-quick-halt to successfully meet operational requirements.
+Warfighter Information Network-Tactical (WIN-T) is the Army's current and future tactical communications network backbone, delivering seamless, assured mission command, advanced communications and a comprehensive common operating picture in support of joint, coalition and civil missions worldwide.
+As part of the Army’s “ONE TACTICAL NETWORK,” WIN-T Increment 1 establishes an at-the-halt network backbone that provides the full range of data, voice and video communications to command posts at the battalion and above echelons, using both line-of-sight (LOS) and beyond-line-of-sight (BLOS) communications nodes.

 - Disaster Incident Response Emergency Communications Terminal (DIRECT)